Cleveland Clinic logo

 Double outlet right ventricle symptoms usually appear during the first days or weeks after birth.
 They include:

-• Cyanosis (blue or purple skin, lips or nails).
+• Blue or purple skin, lips or nails

-• Heart murmur (extra sound in the heartbeat, which a healthcare provider can hear with a stethoscope).
+• Heart murmur (extra sound in the heartbeat)

-• Tachycardia (heart rate faster than 100 beats a minute).
+• A heart rate faster than 100 beats per minute

-Researchers don’t completely understand double outlet right ventricle causes.
-In 50% of cases, it happens to babies who have problems with their chromosomes, the cell structures that hold their DNA.
+Researchers don’t completely understand what causes double outlet right ventricle.
+It’s a problem with fetal development.
+In half of cases, it happens to babies who have genetic syndromes.

 Diagnosis and Tests

-Sometimes, healthcare providers can find a heart defect before a baby is born.
+Sometimes, healthcare providers can find a heart defect like DORV before a baby is born.
 They may do this during a routine ultrasound screening called a fetal echocardiogram.

 If not, a provider usually diagnoses double outlet right ventricle in the days or weeks after birth because of a baby’s symptoms.

-Your baby’s healthcare provider may order one or more tests, like:
+Your baby’s provider may order one or more tests, like:

-• Noninvasive imaging tests: Computed tomography (CT), magnetic resonance imaging (MRI) and X-ray take pictures from outside your baby’s body.
+• Noninvasive imaging tests: CTs, MRIs and X-rays take pictures from outside your baby’s body.

 • Electrocardiogram (ECG or EKG): This painless test measures electrical activity in your baby’s heart.

-• Echocardiogram (echo): This pain-free test measures sound waves from your baby’s chest to create images of their heart.
+• Echocardiogram: This pain-free, noninvasive test measures sound waves from your baby’s chest to create images of their heart.

 • Cardiac catheterization (or angiogram): For this test, a provider puts a thin tube through a vein and into your baby’s heart to get details on heart function.